cl-D/cl-D.github.io/_posts/2024-08-14-active-directory-home-lab.md

 ![image](/assets/img/blog/Pasted_image_20240807180316.png)

 Congratulations!
-We have successfully setup Active Directory, created our first user, and joined our user's PC to the domain!
+We have successfully set up Active Directory, created our first user, and joined our user's PC to the domain!